 On the other end of the temperature extremes, I used the tent during the days and nights where the temperature was well above 100F near Joshua Tree National Park and the Mojave Desert in California and Nevada.
 I was able to sleep even with the temperature in the 90s (no blanket required) and the tent provided good shade during the day.

 RTT travel history

-Below is a map of all of the amazing (and some not-so-glamorous) places where I put it to use.
+Below is a map of all of the amazing (and some not-so-glamorous) places where I put the Ayer 2 to use.

 The drag of having a house on your car

 I mention this in the video, but the tent can cause a slight reduction in gas mileage.
 I estimate it’s about 1-2 mpg.
 My Forester typically gets around 30 mpg.
 I set a trip on my odometer, and after 10,000 miles, I was a little below average at 28.5 mpg.
 Tepui also makes Low-Pro (low profile) versions of their tents which reduce wind resistance.